Does your dog ignore you unless you’re holding treat?

 Our dog training utilises a three-stage plan, which depending upon your goals and level of obedience required allows you to choose how many stages you wish to undertake.

 This first stage of Positive Plus Dog Training is where all the basic commands are taught.
-We will teach your dog to be able to respond correctly to the spoken command with no body-language or hand-signal help.
-This is the first step to the reliability many are after, as most dogs will only learn the hand-signal or subconscious body-language and will not respond to the spoken command when offered in isolation.
-It is within this stage that we will also start working on your dog’s impulse control.
+We will teach your dog to be able to respond correctly to the spoken command/cue with no body-language or hand-signal help.
+This is all taught using purely reward-based techniques.
+It is also within this stage that we will start working on your dog’s impulse control.

 Again, if you have no real issues with your dog but have obtained the reliability you were after, you may decide to finish your dog training here.

-It is within this stage that we can start to rehabilitate a dog’s aggression towards people/animals or address other serious behavioural issues.
+The major areas of problematic behaviour are addressed following the completion of the obedience program, thus reducing confusion and stress.
+This will make it easier for you to guide your dog to success.
+It is after this stage that we can start to rehabilitate a dog’s aggression towards people/animals or properly address other severe behavioural issues.